-The Windsor Review is an entirely student-run and double-blind peer-reviewed interdisciplinary law journal, under the guidance of faculty advisor Professor William Conklin.
+The Windsor Review is an entirely student-run and double-blind peer-reviewed interdisciplinary law journal, under the guidance of faculty advisor Professor Christopher Waters.

 Since our inaugural publication in 1989, the Windsor Review has been dedicated to utilizing law as a vehicle for social change.
 Our mandate is to promote an analytical, practical, and empirical approach to the study of law, incorporating the perspectives of multiple disciplines.
 The Windsor Review offers a distinct advantage to students, lawyers, and legal scholars who seek a high-quality, rigorous review process paired with timely publication.